Pet Odor Removal Recipes

 Mix up a solution that’s half water and half white vinegar.
 You can keep it in a spray bottle for repeat usage.

-After you blot up all of the pet urine that you can with paper towels, really soak the spot with the water/vinegar solution.
+After you blot up all of the pet urine, really soak the spot with the water/vinegar solution.

 How to Neutralize the Odor